JuanCarlosBio/juancarlos_portfolio_eng/about.md

 ## <strong>💼 My Professional Experience</strong>:

-My academic studies have provided me with job opportunities such as working in the General Research Support Service (SEGAI) at the University of La Laguna (ULL), where I worked as a technician in the animal housing and laboratory.
-Currently, I am on a secondment in the Environmental Technical Service of the Cabildo of Gran Canaria as a <u>Environmental Technician, Graduate in Biology</u>.
+My academic studies have provided me with job opportunities such as working in the General Research Support Service (SEGAI) at the University of La Laguna (ULL), where I served as an animal facility technician.
+In this position, I acquired skills in the maintenance of biomedical facilities, animal welfare, and laboratory techniques, among others.
+Additionally, my most recent experience has been in the Environmental Technical Service of the Island Council of Gran Canaria as an <u>Environmental Technician, Graduate in Biology</u>, where I developed competencies in environmental management and sustainability.

 ## <strong>What is my professional goal?</strong>